PAY RANGE: N19

 Completion of an Associate's degree program at an accredited college or university with major course work in criminal justice, business, facilities management, engineering technology or a closely related field.

-Two years of second level supervisory protective experience, directing through subordinate supervisors, a comprehensive security services program in one or more private or public buildings or facilities.
+Two years of second level supervisory experience, directing through subordinate supervisors, in facilities support and management which has included responsibility for project management of comprehensive security services, custodial services, or maintenance of building systems for one or more government, non-profit, commercial or industrial buildings or facilities.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included completion of the twelfth school grade as an educational minimum and the specific experience described above.